 Missing were thoughts about how the building may embrace everybody.
 Ideas about how society will make ends meet so that it may be handed over long-term colourfully and innovatively functioning.
 The feminism of Simone de Beauvoir pointed out that women were shaped by culture but overlooked that this is true also for other gender categories; the order-abiding first category (the male) alongside the forms in between.
 Thus the model for the ideal human being was left without further critique.
 Women, like other presumably deviating human beings, were exhorted to demand to be able to live as white commonly formed male well-to-do persons, fitting to the white well-to-do men’s kind of societal project.
 In their urge to be included, the dominating feminisms forgot to criticize society at its roots.

 The desire was to get allowance to enter and take place in the white man-male-machine.
-The vehicle that is risking, now somewhat known globally, to permanently drive itself down the marshes.
+The vehicle that is now, somewhat globally known, risking to permanently drive itself down the marshes.
 The glaciers of Himalaya are melting, and so are the ices of Arctic.
 Climate scenes give the image of rupturing coasts; cities, villages falling under the sea surface; storms, draughts, algae blooming.
 Degrees of climate heat that cannot be stopped, parts of a machine that has already combusted; forget under two degrees heightened temperature.
 The fossil fuel depletion of the machine from the 1960’s and onward cannot be retracted.

 The people sinking first are those without life insurances and home insurances, internet banks, or money in their pockets.
 Those whose share among the not so-well-to-do constantly must be appreciated, since banks and institutes miss out on gender coding the fact collecting.
 Those who make up around seventy percent of the people living on less than a dollar a day and whose share among those living on less than two dollars a day is even higher.
 Every day they are using their backs, legs and arms muscles to carry wood, water, children, building materials, fuels, goods.
 Chopping and collecting in forests, in sugar cane fields and cotton fields; sowing and harvesting the grain; labouring in industries and sweat shops for low wages during long working hours in dismal working conditions.